Justin-Sniesak/Justin-Sniesak/README.md

 Thank you for visiting my GitHub.
 My focus is on GCP, K8 and Go.
 Some Terraform as applicable.
-My pinned repos are for the tech I am actively working on upskilling, creating and levelling up in.
+My pinned repos are for the tech I am actively working on upskilling, creating and leveling up in.
 Please see the applicable readme.md files for details, screencaptures and specifics.

 As I have been working through the Udacity GCP Fundamentals course I am finishing up, I have enjoyed the labs and learning, especially using GKE and Kubernetes, more then any tech I have touched recently.
 The level of engagement and intrest I have enjoyed while working through this course has inspired me to go all in on the following technologies for my career going forward: GCP, Kubernetes, and Go - Specifically for Cloud DevSecOps or Platform Engineering roles.